What is FISMA compliance?

 Also, don’t forget to include social media in your FISMA/FedRAMP risk assessment strategy – although the law is very broad, if your agency is actively using social media to disseminate information, you will be required to retain and ensure security of that information as well.

-Jatheon is a global leader in email, social media and mobile communications archiving with 16 years of experience in the government sector.
-To learn how Jatheon’s solutions can help your business to ensure FISMA compliance, contact us or schedule your personal demo.
+Jatheon is a global, FISMA-compliant leader in email, social media and mobile communications archiving with 17 years of experience in the government sector.
+To learn how Jatheon’s solutions can help your agency to ensure FISMA compliance, contact us or get your personal demo.